kitsamho/Instagram_Scraper_Graph/README.md

 `self.savePlot(plot='map')`: saves plots as HTML to local directory.
 Use 'community' if community sunburst plot needs to be saved

-`self.saveTables()`: saves all csv files to local directory - node DataFrame, edge DataFrame, intial processed DataFrame and selected DataFrame
+`self.saveTables()`: saves all csv files to local directory - node DataFrame, edge DataFrame, initial processed DataFrame and selected DataFrame